What is Pupil Premium?

-In 2018-2019 the school received £39,900, a report detailing how this money was spent is found below.
-An evaluation of this expenditure is available below.
+In 2019-2020, the school will receive £40,929.80, a report detailing how this money was spent is found below.
+An evaluation of this expenditure is also found below.

 Oversight of Pupil Premium allocation is via a named Governor in conjunction with the Headteacher.